visgl/deck.gl/docs/coordinate-systems.md

 modes, latlon (default), meters and neutral.
 By always using three shader functions (preproject, scale and project) for handling projections and scaling, a single layer class can support all three modes (app selects via a layer prop).

-The new meters mode is perfect for high resolution data sets which are typically specified in sets of coordinates in meters offset from a single lat/lon (“simplified UTM”).
-Such data can now be supplied directly to deck.gl layers (i.e. to the GPU) without any JavaScript transformation.

-A great side effect is that the new meters projection mode uses small numeric deltas in projection and therefore does not lose precision under extreme zoom levels even when using faster 32 bit floating point.